3ll3d00d/ezbeq/docs/win.md

 ## Installation Steps

 As of 4/22/2021, the installation steps have been simplified greatly.
-The steps below do not require any extra software besides the minidsp-rs and ezbeq binaries.
+The steps below do not require any extra software besides the minidsp-rs, ezbeq, and VC++ Redistributable binaries.

 ### Download and decompress minidsp-rs